 This post may contain affiliate links.

-Classic American cars are symbols of a bygone era, embodying their times’ cultural and technological advances.
+Classic American cars are symbols of a bygone era, embodying the cultural and technological advances of their time.
 For enthusiasts and collectors, these timeless classics are cherished for their design, performance, and rich history.

-The United States is the largest market for classic cars, with revenue of between $14-$15 billion U.S. dollars in 2020, according to Statista.
-Read on to see 17 of the most noteworthy American classic cars ever built and might exist in a collector’s garage.
+The United States is the largest market for classic cars, with revenue of $14- $15 billion in 2020, according to Statista.
+Read on to see 17 of the most noteworthy American classic cars ever built, and that might exist in a collector’s garage.

 1957 Chevrolet Bel Air